 Address security needs.

+Your ecommerce strategy doesn’t end with identifying your needs.
 Assess your security posture as part of the initial scope conversations.
 After that, security should be a priority throughout the project.

 eCommerce can be much safer for your customers than brick-and-mortar retail if security is prioritized.
 Simply adding SSL to make your site “https” isn’t going to cut it!

 Make sure you’re up-to-date on what risks your eCommerce platform can face.
 Continuously upgrading will also add to the overall security of your eCommerce application.